Open-Attestation/adr/glossary.md

   Schema: Refers to a specific schema that the contained `Document` has to adhere to.

-  Template: Instructions on how to display the data in the `Document`, could be a URL pointing to a `Renderer` or simply a path depending on OpenAttestation version
+  Template: Instructions on how to display the data in the `Document`, it is currently an URL pointing to a `Renderer`.
+For OpenCerts, a simple path is used for v1.4 & v1.5, prior to that, a key is used.

   Renderer: A HTTP(s) endpoint that takes a `Document` and returns some browser-renderable contents (i.e HTML/CSS/JS)